SanyaNegi/Handwritten-text-detection-and-recognition/README.md

 ```
 4. A new folder or directory will be created inside the `/src` folder names `"/TextFiles"` which will contain .txt files corresponding to the images in the provided folder.
 5. In order to re-run this project for a new set or the same set of images, remove or relocate the `TextFiles` folder from `/src` first.

+## Sample Output

+Sample output .txt file can be found in `/data` along with the correponding input image for it.